You must be wondering…

 ‘Try speaking in a bit softer tone, maybe.’

 ‘No, ma’am.
 I speak my mother tongue the way I am supposed to.
 The dialect of Mathura or Agar or Kanpur or Gorakhpur indeed sounds softer than Khadi Boli, but that does not mean I should also speak the way people from those areas do.’

 ‘It’s the sounds of a language that makes it stand out from other dialects.
 The sounds are unique characteristics of any language which help you differentiate it from others.’

 ‘You see, the harsh and direct sounds of my language is its uniqueness, and that’s why it’s called “Khadi Boli.”’
 I respect my language, and I also respect your right to respect your language.”

 It’s Not Just About Khadi Boli

 The lesson here is to respect your mother tongue no matter what people may or may not think about it.

 What people think of you is none of your business.

 And it’s not just about Western UP or Khadi Boli.
 It’s true about every language and dialect.

 It does not matter which part of India or the world you belong to.
 You must learn to respect your mother tongue.
-It’s by respecting your own mother tongue that you learn to respect others mother tongue.
+It’s by recognising your mother tongue that you learn to appreciate others mother tongue.
 But yours comes first.